 You can report adverse drug experiences and product defects to FDA in one of the following ways:

 - If you prefer to report directly to the FDA, you can submit FORM FDA 1932a, "Veterinary Adverse Experience, Lack of Effectiveness or Product Defect Report".
-The 1932a form is a pre-addressed, pre-paid postage form which can be completed and sent through the U.S. Mail.
-You can use this form to report adverse drug experiences for any animal drug (approved or unapproved by FDA) or animal device.
-Unapproved drugs include compounded drug products.
+You can use this form to report adverse drug experiences for any animal drug (approved or not approved by FDA) or animal device.
+Unapproved animal drugs include compounded drug products.

-Reports should preferably include a good medical history; the names and amounts of all drugs, products marketed as supplements, or vitamins the animal has been given; current type and/or brand of pet food and treats; information about any recent surgeries; and as much information about the clinical findings as possible.
-Clinical findings may include: veterinary examination findings; bloodwork, urinalysis, and fecal exam results; radiographic findings; hemodynamic data such as blood pressure; and neurologic test results.
+Reports should preferably include a good medical history; the names and amounts of all drugs, products marketed as supplements, or vitamins the animal has been given; current type and/or brand of pet food and treats; information about any recent surgeries or procedures; and as much medical information as possible.
+Medical information may include: veterinary examination findings; bloodwork, urinalysis, and fecal exam results; x-ray findings; other relevant information such as blood pressure; and neurologic test results.